About the Artist

 « We must remember that what we observe is not nature in itself, but nature subjected to our method of questioning. »

-Perception, instead of being the passive recording of a supposed objective external reality, appears more as an active process of interpretation, elaborated by the brain, with a view to effective adaptive interaction with the world around us.
+Perception, rather than being a passive recording of a supposed objective external reality, appears more as an active process of interpretation, developed by the brain for effective adaptive interaction with the world around us.
 Through photography, we can therefore question the nature of the visible.
 By forcing us to consider the profound complexity of what is seen, it can consequently open us to a whole new experience of the world.

-In this sense, photographs must be like open doors where the viewer can enter the world of possibilities.
-Images are remarkably fleeting objects, loaded with multiple significant potentials.
-My intention is therefore to question and demonstrate this relativity of perception in order to point towards something greater, deeper than oneself, and thereby offer a glimpse into a little of the mystery of the world.
+In this sense, photographs should be like open doors where the viewer can enter a world of possibilities.
+Images are remarkably elusive objects, charged with multiple significant potentials.
+My intention is therefore to question and demonstrate this relativity of perception in order to point towards something greater, something deeper than oneself, and thereby offer a glimpse into some of the mystery of the world.